FunctionalEpigeneticsLab/DNAme-deconvolution-benchmarking/README.md

 ```
 ## Docker/singularity

-This code can be run using the following image:
+This code can be run using the following image (Python 3.10.6, R 4.3.0):
 ```
 docker://kobedr/deconvolution_benchmark:latest
 ```